alphagov/govuk-rfcs/rfc-050-do-end-to-end-testing-of-gov-uk-applications.md

 &nbsp;

 ---
-status: "DRAFT"
+status: "OPEN"
-notes: "Being written up"
+notes: "Open for comments and questions"
 ---

 ## Background